 But there are perks to being the largest private company, and it appears things are going to stay that way for the foreseeable future.

-Since you can’t currently buy or trade Cargill stock, you might be interested in investing in some of its competitors.
+Since you can’t currently invest in Cargill, you might be interested in investing in some of its competitors, who are publicly traded companies.

 Bunge Ltd. (NYSE: BG)